idenfy/Documentation/pages/ios-sdk.md

 ### 1. Including Idenfy.strings in the app target

-Include specific Idenfy.strings file from the Pod directory inside of your app target.
+Include specific Idenfy.strings file from the Pod directory inside of your **app target**.

 Ensure that localization is applied to that specific file and that **strings keys** remain default.